rjeschke/weel/weel.md

 1.  `Weel` -- The mother class of all runtimes, giving access to a compiler and holding all global variables and registered functions.
-2.  `Runtime` -- The execution environment unique to each thread and mother `Weel` instance.
+2.  `WeelRuntime` -- The execution environment unique to each thread and mother `Weel` instance.

 With this model it is possible to run Weel functions safely in a